Cosmos-0118/TidyWindow/README.md

 -   Scripts import `automation/modules/TidyWindow.Automation.psm1` for consistent logging and elevation handling.
 -   Parameters must be named, and scripts should emit structured objects for consumption by `PowerShellInvoker`.
 -   Terminating errors bubble back to the .NET layer for user-friendly reporting in the dashboard.
--   Long-running scripts should emit JSON payloads so services like `DriverUpdateService` and `PackageMaintenanceService` can parse structured results.
+-   Long-running scripts should emit JSON payloads so services like `PackageMaintenanceService` can parse structured results.

 ## Further Reading